-As exiting chains and new start-ups consider their expansion strategy, we have identified six key factors when making a decision to renovate versus seeking a new location.
+As exciting chains and new start-ups consider their expansion strategy, we have identified six key factors when making a decision to renovate versus seeking a new location.

 The most commonly stated factor for the success of a retailer is “location, location and location.”
-This reflects the importance of identifying the right trading area for a new store, or the driving factor in relocating an existing store.
+This reflects the importance of identifying the right trading area for a new store or the driving factor in relocating an existing store.
 It is also one of the key reasons retailers consider store relocations as the current trading area demographics, and traffic patterns have shifted to new areas.
 If you decide to relocate to another city or state, you may consider hiring movers from sites like https://threemovers.com/ohio/cincinnati/.

 There is a significant movement to right-size the store format with retailers such as Walmart, Kroger, Staples, and banks as they rethink what defines the right store size.
-We recently worked with a major office supply retailerhelping them navigate a new store format that included both a reduced retail footprint and product mix.
-The retailer realized that their twenty to twenty-five thousand square foot stores were underperforming due to customers shift to online shopping, in addition to the rising cost of labour and rent.
-Other retailers have explored a hub and spoke approach creating flagship larger stores who are supported by smaller locally focused community facilities that offer a curated range of services and products.
+We recently worked with a major office supply retailer helping them navigate a new store format that included both a reduced retail footprint and product mix.
+The retailer realized that their twenty to twenty-five thousand square foot stores were underperforming due to customers’ shift to online shopping, in addition to the rising cost of labor and rent.
+Other retailers have explored a hub-and-spoke approach creating flagship larger stores that are supported by smaller locally focused community facilities that offer a curated range of services and products.

 A key predictor for the success of many types of retailers is customer access to inexpensive parking or high pedestrian foot traffic.
 Our work with Mapco Mart clearly indicated the number of parking spots had a strong correlation to the sales performance with each parking spot representing approximately between $100,000 to $150,000 in sales pending the market.
-Not enough parking availability, or conversely, a lack of strong foot traffic, are clear indicators the given location is not ripe for a new store location; or the current location is not meeting its optimum performance.
+Not enough parking availability, or conversely, a lack of strong foot traffic, are clear indicators that the given location is not ripe for a new store location; or the current location is not meeting its optimum performance.
 In fact, our research underscores the importance of having well-maintained parking spaces, and we’ve observed that partnering with skilled line marking contractors can significantly enhance the overall shopping experience, ensuring both accessibility and safety.
 Parking becomes even more critical with large box retailers, as customers are purchasing full shopping carts, not conducive to carrying items home in shopping bags.

 The anxiety over the risk associated with the decision to either relocate or build new can be minimized through a review of the six factors outlined.
 They are no guarantee for success, however, and we caution any retailer to carefully conduct their assessment.
-A store’s location, supported by strong visibility and an inviting customer experience, are critical to a chain’s long term success.
+A store’s location, supported by strong visibility and an inviting customer experience, is critical to a chain’s long-term success.